pim97/chatgpt-recommendation-tool-embeddings-monogodb/README.md

 Key Features:

-ChatGPT Integration: The tool seamlessly incorporates the state-of-the-art language model ChatGPT, enabling it to understand and generate human-like text responses.
+1. ChatGPT Integration: The tool seamlessly incorporates the state-of-the-art language model ChatGPT, enabling it to understand and generate human-like text responses.

-Recommendation Engine: The tool includes a recommendation engine that utilizes the embeddings technique, which represents textual data in a continuous vector space.

-MongoDB Integration: This tool integrates with MongoDB, a highly scalable NoSQL database known for its flexibility and performance.
+2. Recommendation Engine: The tool includes a recommendation engine that utilizes the embeddings technique, which represents textual data in a continuous vector space.
+3. MongoDB Integration: This tool integrates with MongoDB, a highly scalable NoSQL database known for its flexibility and performance.
 By storing and retrieving relevant data in MongoDB, developers can efficiently manage large amounts of user interaction data, historical information, and item embeddings for effective recommendation generation.

-Scalability and Performance: The MongoDB integration ensures scalability and high-performance capabilities, enabling the tool to handle large datasets and user interactions efficiently.
+4. Scalability and Performance: The MongoDB integration ensures scalability and high-performance capabilities, enabling the tool to handle large datasets and user interactions efficiently.
 This ensures a smooth user experience even when dealing with vast amounts of data.

-Whether you are building a chatbot, a content recommendation system, or a personalized virtual assistant, the ChatGPT Recommendation Tool with Embeddings MongoDB Integration provides a versatile solution to enhance the recommendation capabilities of your application.
-It empowers developers to create intelligent and contextually-aware systems that deliver personalized recommendations, enhancing user engagement and satisfaction.

-Tutorial: Running ChatGPT Recommendation Tool with MongoDB Integration on Port 80 using Flask
+# Tutorial: Running ChatGPT Recommendation Tool with MongoDB Integration on Port 80 using Flask

 In this tutorial, we will guide you through the steps to run the ChatGPT Recommendation Tool with MongoDB Integration as a Flask application on port 80.
 We will be using Docker to containerize the application for easy deployment.